voteview/Rvoteview/README.md

 Rvoteview
 =========

-**NOTE: This package is in beta.
-Furthermore, much of the database has been rewritten so some things are still not working perfectly.
-In particular, there are issues with roll calls from the 113rd and 114th sessions of Congress.
-Therefore we recommend you omit any roll call ids from those sessions of Congress for now.
+**WARNING: This package is in flux, as is the server and data.
+Please limit the number of roll calls you request at a time and be prepared for queries to break or behave strangely.
 See usage below.**

 This is a package that enables you to query the Voteview database for roll calls and work with data frames or a `pscl` `rollcall` object.

 To install this package, ensure you have `devtools` installed.
-If you do not run `install.packages("devtools")` before doing the following:
+If you do not, run `install.packages("devtools")` before doing the following:

 ``` r
 devtools::install_github("JeffreyBLewis/Rvoteview")